Possible Reasons for High Rates of Hamstring Injury:

 In some cases, a severe muscle cramp may not release on its own and stretching it manually may be necessary to help relax and lengthen the contracted muscle.
 If the connective tissue attached to the muscle is weak or the cramp is particularly severe, it may cause the tendons or ligaments to strain or tear.
 For someone with weak bone structure (i.e. severe osteoporosis), muscle cramps have even been known to cause bone fractures.

-Causes of Hamstring Cramp
+Causes of Hamstring Cramps

 A muscle cramp is caused by abnormal activity in the hamstrings, either in the nerve signals or within the muscles themselves.
 This abnormal activity can be caused by: